 The entire GET BACK TO TORONTO appears on the japanese LP WHISKEY RECORDS 3, released in 1971.
 This record came with a white, blank jacket and yellow labels with the title and track listing.
 Matrix number: WH XX 1Y / WH XX 2Y

 INTEREST.
 An extremely rare record, also in Japan. *****

-Another japanese release, produced by the same manufacturer in 1971, was titled WHISKEY RECORDS 2; it had plain white cover or rubber-stamped cover saying WHISKEY, on matrix WH-1 / WH-2.
-It was reportedly pressed in a limited edition of 200 copies, on yellowish or pink labels with track listing; it features on side A the complete side B of GET BACK TO TORONTO and on side B the last three tracks from side A of GET BACK TO TORONTO plus Instant Karma and You know my name, officially released versions.
+Another japanese release, produced by the same manufacturer in 1971, was titled WHISKEY RECORDS 2; it had plain white cover or a rubber-stamped cover saying WHISKEY, on matrix WH-X1 / WH-X2.
+It was reportedly pressed in a limited edition of 200 copies, on yellowish or pink labels with the track listing; it features on side A the complete side B of GET BACK TO TORONTO and on side B the last three tracks from side A of GET BACK TO TORONTO plus Instant Karma and You Know My Name, officially released versions.